metio/terraform-provider-k8s/docs/data-sources/operator_open_cluster_management_io_klusterlet_v1_manifest.md

 Optional:

-- `ca_bundle` (String) CABundle is the ca bundle to connect to apiserver of the managed cluster.System certs are used if it is not set.
+- `ca_bundle` (String) CABundle is the ca bundle to connect to apiserver of the managed cluster.
+System certs are used if it is not set.
 - `url` (String) URL is the url of apiserver endpoint of the managed cluster.